truenas/middleware/docs/userguide/index.rst

 |10000000000001F70000019B91B24E55_png|

 The display will automatically refresh itself.
 Simply click the "X" in the upper right corner to close the display when you are finished.
-Note that the display is read-only, meaning that you won't be able to issue a **kill** command within it.
+Note that the display is read-only, meaning that you won't be able to issue a :command:`kill` command within it.

 Shell
 =====